TheMetMan/bee-fg-update/API.md

   - **value**: (optional) A translated word describing the value a user needs to provide for this option.
 This will be displayed to the user in uppercase after the option name.
+  - **short**: (optional) A short code for an option that does not require a value.
+These will be prepended with '-' when displayed to the user.
+Any short options are converted to the full option before being passed to the command callback so you only need to check for the full option in your function.
 - **aliases**: (optional) An array of alternate command names.
 - **bootstrap**: (optional) The bootstrap level required to run this command.
   See *includes/globals.inc* for possible values.